deccico/adrian2045.com/content/post/closest-point-to-a-segment.md

 +++
-title = "How to calculate the closest point to a segment" date = "2010-06-06" tags = [
+title = "How to calculate the closest point on a segment to a point" date = "2010-06-06" tags = [
     "c++",